-1. Investors and their investments shall respect the rights of indigenous peoples and local communities in accordance with international law, norms and best practices, including the right of indigenous peoples to free, prior and informed consent.

-- 2. Investors and their investments shall respect legitimate tenure rights to land, fisheries, and forests. - Investors shall make their environmental and social impact assessments available to the general public and accessible to local communities and indigenous peoples and to any other affected interests in the territory of the Host State.
+- 1. Investors and their investments shall respect the rights of indigenous peoples and local communities in accordance with international law, norms and best practices, including the right of indigenous peoples to free, prior and informed consent and to participate in the benefit of the investment. - 2.
+Investors and their investments shall respect legitimate tenure rights to land, fisheries, and forests. - 3.
+Investors shall make their environmental and social impact assessments available to the general public and accessible to local communities and indigenous peoples and to any other affected interests in the territory of the Host State.